qtm-iisc/PARPHOM/README.md

-# Moire Phonons
+# PARPHOM

-Code to calculate the phonon frequencies in Moire systems.
+Package to calculate the phonon frequencies in moiré systems.

 ## Prerequisites